 How to Move Filtered Cells in Excel (3 Easy Methods)

 In this article, I will discuss how you can move filtered cells in Microsoft Excel.
 When we want to copy filtered cells to move to another location, unfortunately, hidden rows are too copied.
 In such a case, we have to follow alternative techniques to shift only filtered cells.
-Luckily, there are some options and features available in excel, which we can use to move filtered cells.
+Luckily, there are some options and features available in Excel, that we can use to move filtered cells.
 Let’s have a look at the article.

 How to Move Filtered Cells in Excel: 3 Methods